evansochieng/livestock-tracing/README.md

 ### MVP
 1. Map display of livestock and deforestation areas.
 2. Identification of livestock at risk based on selected risk buffer.
-3. Download functionality of details of livestock at risk.
+3. Download functionality of details of livestock at risk for use in campaigns.
-4. Summary statistics of analysis.
+4. Summary statistics of analysis for quick decision making on campaigns.

 ---

 ### Project Guide - Running the Containers
 1. Install Docker: Ensure Docker is installed in your system.
 You can find installation guides at: https://docs.docker.com/get-docker/
 2. Download or clone **docker-compose.yml** from the root directory of this repository.
 3. Modify **docker-compose.yml**: modify the file and provide your own database connection details (username and password).
+Additionally, adjust the values of the environment variables (in **.env** file) to match your own database connection details.
 4. Pull Docker Images: The images are hosted in Docker Hub at: https://hub.docker.com/repositories/evanso.
    Open the terminal and run the following command to pull the Docker images (**livestock-tracing-backend** and **livestock-tracing-frontend**) from Docker Hub.
 5. Run Containers: Run the containers using the docker-compose up command: